1906 Hungarian parliamentary election

 Parliamentary elections were held in Hungary between 29 April and 8 May 1906.
 The parties of the allied opposition received 87.96% of the vote.
-The main party of the opposition, the Party for Independence and '48, received an absolute majority alone (61.26%).
-However the party failed to govern effectively as cleavages in the party led to several splits and due to the compromise made with Franz Joseph I of Austria.
+The main party of the opposition, the Party for Independence and '48, won a parliamentary majority, winning 253 of the 400 seats.
+However, the party failed to govern effectively as cleavages in the party led to several splits and due to the compromise made with Franz Joseph I.